Mainframe-Renewal-Project/sear-docs/index.md

 &nbsp;

-A standardized JSON interface for RACF that enables seemless exploitation by programming languages that have a foreign language interface for C and native JSON support.
+A standardized JSON interface for RACF that enables seemless exploitation by programming languages that have a foreign language interface for C/C++ and native JSON support.
 {: .fs-6 .fw-300 }

 &nbsp;

 {: .development_status }
-> _**RACFu** is currently in **Alpha**, meaning that some core functionality may still be missing, unstable, and or may still needs more thorough testing._
+> _**RACFu** is currently in **Alpha**, meaning that some core functionality may still be missing, unstable, and or may still need more thorough testing._

 &nbsp;